uthcode/learntosolveit/source/techcourage.rst

 me that fun.
 If the technology you do isn't fun for you, you may wish to seek other employment.
 Without the fun, none of us would go on.*

-**Notes from the Author**

-This paper is essentially the text of a lecture I gave at Carnegie Mellon University in 1982.
+*This paper is essentially the text of a lecture I gave at Carnegie Mellon University in 1982.
 It was the first, and nearly the only, non-technical lecture I have ever given.
 At the time, I was deeply concerned that the ideas I expressed would be of little interest or value.
 This paper was eventually